sarwari-mallela/ie-bank-fe/Threat Modelling.md

 - Conduct targeted vulnerability testing.

 **Review and correlate existing vulnerability data:**
-For IE Bank's frontend application, review historical incident reports to identify any recurring vulnerabilities, particularly focusing on any past issues with third-party libraries or frameworks.
+For IE Bank's application, review historical incident reports to identify any recurring vulnerabilities, particularly focusing on any past issues with third-party libraries or frameworks.
 Assess the effectiveness of existing network segmentation, especially if it includes legacy systems known for update and patch management issues.

 **Identify weak design patterns in the architecture:**